gregorio-project/gregorio/contrib/README.md

 install it, copy the file in `/usr/share/apps/katepart/syntax`.
 This path may vary according to your distribution.

+## Gnome editors (Gedit)

+You can use `gabc.lang` for syntax highlighting in GtkSourceView (Gedit, etc.).
+To install it, copy the file in `/usr/share/gtksourceview-3.0/language-specs`.
+This path may vary according to your distribution.

 ## Emacs

 To use gregorio in [Emacs](https://www.gnu.org/software/emacs/), see [this script](https://github.com/cajetanus/gregorio-mode.el).